We all know Stevie Wonder’s a legendary musical artist.

 But what you may not know is that for practically his entire 50-plus year career, Wonder has combined the power of pop music with a deep concern for policy issues, and he has always used his work in the music industry to try and improve the world around him.

-After he was signed to Motown at the age of 11 — Berry Gordy nicknamed him ‘Little Stevie Wonder’ — Wonder spent his teenage years playing music and touring.
-At a rally in Chicago that he attended when he was 15 years old, Wonder met the Rev. Martin Luther King, Jr., according to Rolling Stone.
+Wonder’s dedication to equality for all started at a young age.
+After he was signed to Motown at the age of 11 — Berry Gordy nicknamed him "Little Stevie Wonder" — Wonder spent his teenage years playing music and touring.
+At a rally in Chicago that he attended when he was 15 years old, Wonder met the Rev. Martin Luther King Jr., according to Rolling Stone.
 His life was changed.

 Three years later, when King was killed, Wonder flew to Atlanta for the funeral and took up a decades-long fight to have the nation recognize King’s birthday as a national holiday.
 He paused his musical career to hold rallies trying to convince Congress to pass the bill, which eventually was signed by President Ronald Reagan.